Rumors, Myths & Lies of the Alcohol Stove

 - Alcohol stoves get hot—wait a few minutes for it to cool before handling the stove or putting it away after use.

 Ah, well, guilty as charged.
 They're made of stuff like soda cans and cat food cans, so yes, they crush easily.
 However, there's a simple solution to this problem: Don't crush your stove.
 Store the stove in your cook pot or some other hard-sided container when it's not in use.

 Myth: Alcohol stoves don't work at high altitudes

 Many people will claim that alcohol stoves don't work at high elevations, or at least that they don't burn as efficiently.
-Technically, this may or may not be true—but I've tried these stoves as high as 12,000 feet above sea level (Muir Pass) and they worked just fine.
+Technically, this may or may not be true—but I've tried this stove as high as 13,000 feet above sea level (Forester Pass) and it worked just fine.
 I have little doubt they would work anywhere in the contiguous United States (which tops out at 14,505 feet above sea level at Mount Whitney), so for all practical purposes, elevation is not something you need to worry about.
 If you are climbing seriously high-altitude mountains, an alcohol stove might not be ideal if only because it's not well suited for melting snow.
 If you have an appointment to climb Mount Everest, I'd love it if you took an alcohol stove with you and tried it out.
 Let me know the results and I'll post them here.

 Myth: Alcohol stoves don't work in low temperatures

 I've used the soda can stove in temperatures as low as 20°F (-6.7°C) without any noticeable loss of performance.
 Perhaps it might stop working at temperatures lower than that, but one person e-mailed me saying they've tried melting snow with an alcohol stove in temperatures as low as -25°F (-37°C) without any trouble, and I've heard that the Swede and Finnish armies use alcohol stoves all year—including their quite cold (-40°) winters.